 Jonathan Farina, Ph.D.

-I study nineteenth-century British fiction, Victorian culture, and the history of science.
-My present project, which I'll be working on as an Associate Fellow at the Center for Cultural Analysis at Rutgers University, is a book that analyzes the everyday assumptions about reality that are inscribed in colloquialisms and paradigmatic stylistic tics, like "as if," "that sort of thing," "in particular" and "in general."
-Analyzing novels by Jane Austen, Charles Dickens, George Eliot, W. M. Thackeray, and Anthony Trollope, in conjunction with Victorian scientific prose and nineteenth-century cultural criticism, I describe the grammatical forms that underwrite what counted as knowledge for Victorian writers.
-So many of the fundamental forms of characterizing fictional characters -- fictional people -- turn out also to be the forms of characterizing inanimate, abstract things, like physical laws, the economy, and the function of art.
+Jonathan studies nineteenth-century British fiction, the histories of literary criticism and the natural sciences, and theories of everyday life.
+His first book, Everyday Words and the Character of Prose in Nineteenth-Century Britain, is under contract with Cambridge University Press.
+It analyzes the epistemic import of ordinary colloquial tics including "a decided turn," "as if," "but," "something" and "that sort of thing," "in particular" and "in general.
+Discussing novels by Jane Austen, Charles Dickens, George Eliot, W. M. Thackeray, and Anthony Trollope in conjunction with Victorian scientific prose and cultural criticism, it describes the grammatical forms that underwrite what counted as knowledge for Victorian writers.
+So many of the fundamental forms of characterizing fictional characters -- fictional people -- turn out also to be the forms of characterizing inanimate, abstract things, like physical laws, the economy, and legal practice.

 - Ph.D., New York University